 Well, it happened.
 The Pussy Riot verdict has been announced.
 The girls have each been sentenced to two years in prison for performing their one-minute “punk prayer” in the Christ The Savior Cathedral to protest Russia’s fusion of church and state. ”Even though we are behind bars, we are freer than those people,” said Pussy Riot band member Nadezhda Tolokonnikova from her glass cage on the last day of the trial.
 “We can say what we want, while they can only say what political censorship allows.”

 Protests are happening around the world today.
 Above, a protest video by Peaches that was released three days ago.
 The video features performers who support Pussy Riot from around the world, including Kate Nash, The Knife, Lykke Li, Miike Snow, Peter Bjorn and John, Light Asylum, Deichkind, The Hives, Dave Catching(EODM), Screamclub, J.D.
-Samson, Marshall Crenshaw, Wayne Kramer, Bonaparte, Margaret Cho, Dave Hill, Nick Zinner, Jake Shears, Bun E Carlos, Narcissister, Sheila Chipperfield, Bronson Hankins, John Renaud, Fya Hopelezz, Margaret Saadi Kramer, Miss Guy, Sir Honey Davenport, Saskia Hann, Empress Stah, and Vice Cooler.
+Samson, Marshall Crenshaw, Wayne Kramer, Bonaparte, Margaret Cho, Dave Hill, Nick Zinner, Jake Shears, Bun E Carlos, Narcissister, Sheila Chipperfield, Bronson Hankins, John Renaud, Fya Hopelezz, Margaret Saadi Kramer, Miss Guy, Sir Honey Davenport, Saskia Hann, Empress Stah, online drugstore without prescription and Vice Cooler.

 Below, a free poster by Molly Crabapple.
 Download the hi-res here.
 Print, post, mashup, and share.
 (Or buy a limited-edition 17″ x 22″ print to support their legal fund from Molly.)
 FREE PUSSY RIOT!